BlueNexus/PyMagic/cardReadme.md

 # Committing Cards
-In order to commit new cards, make a fork of this repository, and add the new cards on seperate lines in the monsterList.csv file.
-Monsters follow this format:
+In order to commit new cards, make a fork of this repository, and add the new cards on seperate lines in the premadeList.csv file.
+Creatures follow this format:

-"Name", cost, power, defence, "ability", unique id (starts from AA, then AB, then AC...
-AZ, then BA, BB, BC, et cetera)
+"Name", cost, power, defence, "ability", unique id (1, 2, 3, 4, 5, etc)

 So an example monster would be

-"Black_Boa", 2, 2, 1, "First Strike", AA
+"Black_Boa", 2, 2, 1, "First Strike", 1

 following the format:
     Name     C  P  D     Ability      I